darksoil-studio/hc-dev-training/index.md

 #### Core Training Sessions

 Each session will be about 2 hours long, and will end with exercises to complete before the next session.
-Exercises should take about 2 hours to do, depending on your level of experience.
+Exercises should take about 2 hours to do, depending on experience level.

 #### Mini-Hackathon

-Participants will develop an app from a few options to during the hackathon, with async support on a discord server, and 2 dedicated live support sessions.
+Participants will develop an app from a few options during the hackathon, with async support on Discord and 2 live support sessions.

 #### Project Support

-Participants get access to two weeks of async support after the hackathon ends, with live sessions to present their projects progress and receive feedback at the end of the month.
+Participants get two weeks of async support to work on their own projects, with live sessions at the end of the month to present and get feedback.

 ## Details